realyarilabs/open_banking_workshop/PITCHME.md

 An AISP offers an online service to provide consolidated information (data) on one or more payment accounts held by a user who has one or more accounts at one or more payment providers.

 ---

-## Do you need to be regulated?

----